Kpassa

 Kpassa is the capital of Nkwanta North District, a district in the Oti Region of Ghana.
 The Oti Region was part of the Volta Region of Ghana until 2019.
-The inhabitants of Kpassa are mostly Konkomba people.
-The other inhabitants are Basare.
-The Bassares and famous for their fire dance.There are also Akan, Ewe, Anufo, Krachi and Gonja people.
+The indigenous inhabitants of Kpassa are mainly Konkombas.
 In the past, the inhabitants of Kpassa have mainly engaged in farming.
 This trend has changed during the past two decades.
 Younger inhabitants are actively pursuing education and small-scale business activities, while the older ones are into governance.
 As a result, Kpassa has undergone rapid expansion during these past two decades.
 The town is expected to expand further once the Eastern Corridor Road Project is completed.
 In terms of architecture, a returning visitor will easily noticed that the town is rapidly shifting from mud buildings or atakpame to modern block buildings.
 In fact, most people in the town attach this shift to prestige and affluence in the society.
 At the current rate, one is expected to find fewer atakpame buildings a decade in the future.
 The economy of Kpassa is critical to the Volta Region, owing to its engagement in the production of valuable agricultural products such as corn, yam, cassava, millet, groundnuts, pepper, soya beans, and beans, among others.

 History and Demography

 The present population of Kpassa is approximately 45,000.
-The entire Nkwanta North District has about 76,394 inhabitants.
-The population of the district according to 2010 population and housing census was 64,553 with 32,394 males and 32,159 females.
+The entire Nkwanta North District has about 126,096 inhabitants, this is according to 2021 population and housing census.